aerogear/graphback/docs/plugins/graphback-client.md

 ## How it works

 Graphback asks whether you want to generate client-side queries in the `graphback config` command.
-Answering 'yes' will set `client` in `graphback.json` to `true`.
+Answering 'yes' will setup client generator plugin in your config

 For a data model having
 ```